CoderDojoPotsdam/regex-tutorial/README.md

 Please use the tutorial.
 If you have something to add or find a mistake, there is a link on each page to edit and improve the HTML file.
 Then you can make a [pull request][pr].
+If you have any questions or like to get in touch, you can [chat on gitter][gitter] or ping @niccokunzmann.

 Translate
 -------